 - using trusts in inheritance tax planning

-- on-going management of trusts - trustees’ meetings, decision-making advice
+- ongoing management of trusts

 - making payments from trust funds or transferring assets into trust